-Restaurant Week Special: Bella Luna will pair up with the Friendly City Food Co-op and serve sample size appetizers of a savory crostata from with the co-op's local cheese (from Meadow Creek Dairy's Appalachian cheese) on top throughout the week at the co-op.
+Restaurant Week Special: Bella Luna will pair up with the Friendly City Food Co-op and serve sample size appetizers of a savory agrodolce baguette served with fennel and grapefruit, with the co-op's local cheese (from Meadow Creek Dairy's Appalachian cheese) and arugula on top throughout the week at Bella Luna for $7.

 50 W. Water Street | 540.432.0105

 Hours: Sun 11:30am-9pm; Mon-Wed 11:00am-9:30pm; Thurs-Friday 11:00am-11:30pm; Sat 11:30am-11:30pm